maxnatchanon/vscode-go-struct-tag-autogen/README.md

 TODO

+**Struct tag value autocomplete**
+Suggestion list for each tag can be configured *(see the config below)*
+Any tag can be added for value suggestion (doesn't need to be supported by tag autocomplete above)

+TODO

 **Generate struct tags command**
-Generated tags are configurable (see the config below)
+Generated tags are configurable *(see the config below)*

 TODO